AnonymKing/graffiti/README.md

 # graffiti

 ### Introduction
-+ some small programs coded by python.
++ Some small programs coded by python.

 ### Detail